-In this Tutorial, you will learn how to make a power bank from scrap Laptop Battery and make your own Charger using TP4056 and display the charging information using lithium battery voltage indicator display module.
+In this tutorial, you will learn how to make a power bank from scrap Laptop Battery and make your own Charger using TP4056 and display the charging information using the lithium battery voltage indicator display module.
 This power bank can also be used for the emergency lighting, and can also be used to power up some small electronic circuits.
-This Power Bank can be charged using a regular Cell Phone Charger or it can also be charged using a small Solar Panel.
+This Power Bank can be charged using a regular Cell Phone Charger or it can also be charged using a Small Solar Panel.

 I Practically checked this Power Bank and I was able to charge a cell phone and run emergency lights for hours.